erikzenker/dob/README.md

  your data to several local storage connected to your computer.

 ## Examples ##
+  NOTE: deprecated at the moment, see dob.conf for updated examples
  + Make a local backup to an external harddrive

      `[externalhdd]`